JackHamer09/zkSync-era-Hardhat-example/README.md

-# zkSync 2.0 Hardhat Example
+# zkSync Era Hardhat Example
-This is a simple example of how to use zkSync 2.0 with [Hardhat](https://v2-docs.zksync.io/api/hardhat/getting-started.html).
-It will help you to deploy your first zkSync smart contracts and interact with them, and will help you to verify its source code on [zkSync 2.0 Block Explorer](https://explorer.zksync.io/).
+This is a simple example of how to use zkSync Era with [Hardhat](https://v2-docs.zksync.io/api/hardhat/getting-started.html).
+It will help you to deploy your first zkSync smart contracts, interact with them, and automatically verify its source code on [zkSync Era Block Explorer](https://explorer.zksync.io/).

 ## Setup